anproagile/aditum/README.md

 The following components are currently included:

 * AccessBarWithRouter - for applications using React Router
-* AccessBarWithRouter - for applications without React Router
+* AccessBarNoRouter - for applications without React Router
 * Original AccessBar - version of the application without React Hooks
 * FocusWrapper - a HOC that switches focus to any component you supply as an argument